movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

   A read-only view may join a writable filesystem; a filesystem first opened read-only cannot gain writable views until all views have been unmounted.
   Remount updates and subvolume creation/property changes are unsupported.
-* Regular-file `truncate`/`ftruncate` support unchanged sizes and sparse growth.
+* Regular-file `truncate`/`ftruncate` and `O_TRUNC` support shrinking
+  uncompressed regular/preallocated mappings and supported inline files, unchanged sizes, and sparse growth.
   Growth converts supported inline data and COWs partial data sectors with zero tails before exposing the new size.
 It rejects compressed/encoded overlap and regular mappings beyond the old rounded EOF; preallocation remains zero-filled.
-Shrinking, unlink, rmdir, and rename are unsupported.
+Shrinking reserves the entire range deletion in one transaction and may return `ENOSPC` for highly fragmented files.
+Unlink, rmdir, and rename are unsupported.
 * Writes and growth convert uncompressed or Zstd inline files of at most one decoded sector to regular extents.
 Larger inline files, other compression codecs, encoded mappings, and compressed regular overlap remain